kta-intel/openfl/openfl-workspace/flower-app-pytorch/README.md

 # Open(FL)ower

 This workspace demonstrates a new functionality in OpenFL to interoperate with [Flower](https://flower.ai/).
-In particular, a user can now use the Flower API to run on an OpenFL infrastructure.
-OpenFL will act as an intermediary step between the Flower SuperLink and Flower SuperNode to relay messages across the network using OpenFL's transport mechanisms while Flower manages the experiment.
+In particular, a user can now use the Flower API to run on OpenFL infrastructure.
+OpenFL will act as an intermediary step between the Flower SuperLink and Flower SuperNode to relay messages across the network using OpenFL's transport mechanisms.

 ## Overview

 In this repository, you'll notice a directory under `src` called `app-pytorch`.
-This is effectively a Flower PyTorch app created using Flower's `flwr new` command that has been modified to run a local federation.
-The client and server apps dictate what will be run by the client and server respectively. `Task.py` defines the logic that will be executed by each app, such as the model definition, train/test tasks, etc.
+This is essentially a Flower PyTorch app created using Flower's `flwr new` command that has been modified to run a local federation.
+The `client_app.py` and `server_app.py` dictate what will be run by the client and server respectively. `task.py` defines the logic that will be executed by each app, such as the model definition, train/test tasks, etc. Under `server_app.py` a section titled "Save Model" is added in order to save the `best.pbuf` and `last.pbuf` models from the experiment in your local workspace under `./save`.
+This uses native OpenFL logic to store the model as a `.pbuf` in order to later be retrieved by `fx model save` into a native format (limited to `.npz` to be deep learning framework agnostic), but this can be overridden to save the model directly following Flower's recommended method for [saving model checkpoints](https://flower.ai/docs/framework/how-to-save-and-load-model-checkpoints.html).

 ## Execution Methods

 There are two ways to execute this:

-1. Run `flwr run` as a sub-process of the aggregator alongside the superlink. (default)
-2. Run `flwr run` as a [separate process](#invoke-flower-experiment-as-a-separate-command)  after initializing the `SuperLink` and `SuperNode` at the aggregator and collaborators respectively.
+1. Automatic shutdown which will spawn a `server-app` in isolation and trigger an experiment termination once the it shuts down.
+(Default/Recommended)

-In addition, there are options to run the `SuperLink` and `SuperNode` as [long-lived components](#long-lived-superlink-and-supernode) that will indefinitely wait for new runs or, by default, as a short-lived component (similar to OpenFL's task runner) that terminates at the end of the experiment.
+2. Running `SuperLink` and `SuperNode` as [long-lived components](#long-lived-superlink-and-supernode) that will indefinitely wait for new runs.
+(Limited Functionality)

 ## Getting Started